Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 notified of changes and the server can push changes to the zone over the connection.
 Clients can choose to unSUBSCRIBE-XFR from zone updates at any time.

-Servers can also use the DSO session to send command-style messages to the client, for example, to instruct a client to stop serving a zone or delete a zone.
+Servers could also use the DSO session to send command-style messages to the client, for example, to instruct a client to stop serving a zone or delete a zone.
+No such commands are defined in this version of the specification, but will probably be added in a future version.

 # Terminology